ULiege-driving/DADE/README.md

 Our python script requires the wget packages.
 If you don't have it, simply do `pip3 install wget` before running our script.

-The DADE dataset is now also available on [huggingface](https://huggingface.co/datasets/ahalin/DADE) for an easy download.
+The DADE dataset is now also available on [Hugging Face](https://huggingface.co/datasets/ahalin/DADE) for an easy download.

 ### Data loaders